steveri/fftgen/doc/README_old.txt

 (Notes in "0notes.txt"; publish to "README.md"))

-This is an FFT generator and testbench.

-# Quick How-To

-1. Clone the repo
-  git clone fftgen
-  cd fftgen

-2. Build a scratch/build area
-  mkdir build/

-3a.
-Build and test a single FFT design against a golden model, e.g. to build a 32-point in-place FFT using two butterfly units and one bank of single-port DRAM: cd build/
-  ../bin/golden_test.csh 32 2 1port

-3b.
-Exhaustive test of multiple models cd build/
-  ../bin/golden_test.csh

 # Online Interactive FFT Builder

 An online, interactive working version of the generator was once